marcosivni/WebHigiia/model/Model.md

 > **NOTE:** Remember copying the image files to the `fs` directory of the [Websocketfy-Server](https://github.com/marcosivni/websocketfy#generating-the-binary).

-> After the insertion of dataset elements, Wia-Spine can query images by content (following the multidimensional features and the user-defined metrics).
+> After the insertion of dataset elements, WIA can query images by content (following the multidimensional features and the user-defined metrics).
 Nevertheless, we must assign the query images (potentially undiagnosed entries) to the users that can access them.

 ## Prepare for querying